Celebrating WISD's Milestone Team Members!

 - What she values about working at WISD: The WISD's willingness to support staff in continuous learning and growth around equity and social justice.

 - What her supervisor values: I value Margy's deep relationships in our community, as well as her passionate commitment to social justice.
-She models life-long learning, is deeply reflective, and always advocating for youth and families that our systems do not serve well or inadvertently marginalize.
-She is appreciated and respected by her team mates.
+She models lifelong learning, is deeply reflective, and always advocates for youth and families that our systems do not serve well or inadvertently marginalize.
+She is appreciated and respected by her teammates.

 Sandy Wilkinson, Event Services Receptionist